 In a medium bowl, mix the ground beef with soy sauce, Shaoxing wine, oyster sauce, sugar, sesame oil, minced ginger, cornstarch, salt, white pepper, and water until everything is well combined and forms a paste.
 Divide the mixture into 8 equal portions.

-Assemble the Noodle Rolls
+Assemble the Beef Rice Paper Noodle Rolls

 Dip a sheet of rice paper in lukewarm water and lay it flat on a clean surface.
 Place one portion of the beef filling along the bottom center of the rice paper.
 Sprinkle some thinly sliced scallions on top.
 Fold the left and right sides of the rice paper slightly towards the center, then start rolling from the bottom up, making sure the beef is tightly wrapped.
 Roll the rice paper over a few times to create a thicker, sturdier roll.